GabrielPigeon/SQEBC2021-CMR/data/readMe.txt

 - k = 11 annual observation periods
 - n = 250 unique plants
 - n = 236 plants seen before the last observation time

+### geese
+0= not seen
+1 =seen at site A
+2 =seen at site B
+3 =seen at site C

+## titis
+Soory shearwaters that were kindly provided by David Fletcher.
+Birds are seen as breeders or non-breeders.
+ 0= not seen
+ 1= seen as B
+ 2= seen as NB